jcalderonzumba/MinkPhantomJSDriver/README.md

 2. What features does this driver implements?

-  **ALL** of them defined in Mink DriverInterface but maximizeWindow, since is a headless browser it does not make sense to implement it
+  **ALL** of the features defined in Mink DriverInterface. maximizeWindow is the only one not implemented since is a headless browser it does not make sense to implement it.

 3. Do i need to modify my selenium based tests?

-  If you only use the standard behat driver defined methods then NO, you just have to change the default javascript driver.
+  If you only use the standard behat driver defined methods then NO, you just have to change your default javascript driver.

 Copyright